Technologicat/mcpyrate/quasiquotes.md

 underlying the `h[]` operator is part of the public API, by design.

 The functions `mcpyrate.quotes.capture_value` and `mcpyrate.quotes.capture_macro`
 perform the actual capture.
-They will return the AST snippet you want.
+The return value is the AST snippet for the hygienic reference.
+You can call them directly in your macro implementation.

 #### Advanced uses of non-hygienic quasiquoting